Introduction

 Tips for Maintenance and Safety

-Keep Water or a Fire Extinguisher Nearby: Always be prepared for any emergencies by having something on hand to extinguish the fire quickly.
+Keep Water or a Fire Extinguisher Nearby: Always be ready for emergencies by having a way to put out the fire close at hand.

 Monitor the Fire: Never leave your fire unattended.
-Please keep a close watch to ensure it burns safely.
+Keep a close watch to ensure it burns safely and responsibly.

-Aftercare: Once you’re done, make sure the fire is completely extinguished.
-Douse it with water and stir the ashes to ensure no embers remain.
+Aftercare: When you’re done, make sure the fire is completely out.
+Douse it with water and stir the ashes to confirm that no embers remain.

 The Benefits of a Fire Pit